Italian cruiser Campania: Design

 Campania was 83 m long overall and had a beam of 12.7 m and a draft of 5 m.
 She displaced 2483 LT normally and up to 3187 LT at full load.
 Her propulsion system consisted of a pair of vertical triple-expansion steam engines each driving a single screw propeller.
 Steam was supplied by four coal-fired, cylindrical fire-tube boilers that were vented into a single funnel.
 Her engines were rated at 5001 ihp and produced a top speed of 15.7 kn.
 The ship had a cruising radius of about 1850 nmi at a speed of 10 kn.
 She had a crew of 11 officers and 193 enlisted men.

 Campania was armed with a main battery of six 152 mm L/40 guns mounted singly; one was placed on the forecastle, one at the stern, and two on each broadside in sponsons on the main deck.
 She was also equipped with two 76 mm L40 guns, three 76 mm L/40 guns in anti-aircraft mountings, two 47 mm guns, and a pair of machine guns.
 The ship was only lightly armored, with a 25 mm thick deck, and 50 mm thick plating on her conning tower.

 Service history

 Campania was built by the Castellammare shipyard, where her keel was laid on 9 August 1913, the same day as Basilicata.
 The ships were small enough that they could be built on the same slipway.
 They were launched less than a year later on 23 July 1914.
-After fitting-out work was completed, Campannia was commissioned on 18 May 1917, four months before her sister ship.
+After fitting-out work was completed, Campania was commissioned on 18 May 1917, four months before her sister ship.